hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 # Manual/Waypoint Mission

-A manual (or “waypoint”) mission is an autonomous mission where the flight path is explicitly defined on the map using waypoint mission items.
+A manual (or "waypoint") mission is an autonomous mission where the flight path is explicitly defined on the map using waypoint mission items.

 ![](images/image131.jpg)

 The mission path and direction are shown on the map, with filled circles for the waypoints.
-Other important types of points are marked with labeled points (e.g. “**T**” for takeoff, “**P**” for Planned Home).
+Other important types of points are marked with labeled points (e.g. "**T**" for takeoff, "**P**" for Planned Home).
 A mission item can be selected for editing from the map or the mission item list; it is then highlighted using a larger filled green circle and a description) and its editor is opened.

 Waypoints are added by first selecting the associated tool in the *Plan Toolbar*, and then selecting the desired position for the item on the map.